jondkelley/graphite-plugin-agent/README.rst

-NewRelic Plugin Agent
+Graphite Plugin Agent
 =====================

-An agent that polls supported backend systems and submits the results to the NewRelic platform.
+An agent that polls supported backend systems and submits the results to the Graphite platform.
 Currently supported backend systems are:

 - Alternative PHP Cache
 - Apache HTTP Server